 Jackson Selecman's not alone in chronicling a horrifying chapter in her family's story.
 Her superstar dad joins mom Denise (a New York Times best-selling author) in writing the forward.

 That's not the only collaboration that allows Alan Jackson to share how God helped guide his family through unspeakable loss.
-The Georgia-born Country Music Hall of Famer's first co-write with his oldest daughter, new song "Racing in the Dark," is available for a limited time as a perk for pre-ordering the book.
+The Georgia-born Country Music Hall of Famer shared his first co-write with his oldest daughter, new song "Racing the Dark."

 Beyond following her grief process and faith journey, the book lays out how Jackson Selecman found purpose in NaSHEville, a company she co-founded to benefit orphans, human trafficking victims and widows.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.